software-mansion/starknet-jvm/README.md

         StandardAccount account = new StandardAccount(address, privateKey, provider, Felt.ZERO);

-        // Multiply the estimated fee by 10 to ensure the transaction will not fail due to insufficient funds Felt maxFee = Felt.fromHex("0x11fcc58c7f7000");  // should be 10*fee from estimate deploy account fee
+        Felt maxFee = Felt.fromHex("0x11fcc58c7f7000");  // should be 10*fee from estimate deploy account fee

         // Make sure to prefund the address with at least maxFee